TheSystemZA/ce-up-latex-templates/README.md

-# PGDip & MBA @ GIBS LaTeX templates
+# Chemical Engineering @ UP LaTeX templates

 ## Quickstart on Overleaf

-Download the latest release from [Releases](https://github.com/TheSystemZA/mba-gibs-latex-templates/releases).
+Download the latest release from [Releases](https://github.com/ChemEngUP/ce-up-latex-templates/releases).
 This .zip file can be uploaded directly to [Overleaf](https://overleaf.com) and should compile with no further work.

 ## Quickstart on Windows: TeXstudio